- Bedrock geology

 Beneath the Earth's surface lies bedrock.
 It's made up of hard rock that is exposed or buried.

-Our geologists continue to refine our understanding of Yukon’s bedrock.
-We map Yukon's geology in detail and conduct studies on bedrock units to determine:
+Our geologists continue to refine our understanding of the Yukon’s bedrock.
+We map the Yukon's geology in detail and conduct studies on bedrock units to determine:

 - what minerals they are made of; and

 - their age.

 Our studies help to:

 - identify the Yukon’s natural resources such as

 - geothermal energy;

 - advance our understanding of the natural history of northwestern North America.

 For more information on bedrock geology, contact YGSfirstname.lastname@example.org.